FeixLiu/A-Bora-Dataset-for-Machine-Translation/readme.md

 # A Bora Language Dateset for Machine Translation
 ## Introduction
 - This is the project for the Boston University 2020 Fall CS591-W1 Toward Universal Natural Language Understanding
-- This project mainly collects a dataset for Bora language (a low-resource language).
+- This project mainly collects the dataset for Bora language (a low-resource language).
-- First use TF-IDF and KNN data augmentation methods on the data, then use the dataset to train a language model MLM.
-With the pre-trained language model, this project will get the embeddings for every word in the vocabulary.
-Further use the dataset and the embeddings to train two unsupervised machine translation models: NMT and PBMST to verify the performance of the dataset with the Bleu score.
+- First, use TF-IDF and KNN data augmentation methods on the dataset, then use the dataset to train a language model MLM.
+With the pre-trained language model, the project will get the embeddings for every word in the vocabulary.
+Further, use the dataset and the embeddings to train two unsupervised machine translation models: NMT and PBMST to verify the performance of the dataset with the BLEU score.
-- The result shows that the BLEU score is higher for the dataset with augmentation than that without augmentation.
+- The result shows that the BLEU score is higher for the dataset with the augmentation than that without the augmentation.

 ## Folder structure
 - PBSMT
-    - The codes for training unsupervised PBSMT model and translating sentences from source language to target language.
+    - The codes for training the unsupervised PBSMT model and translating sentences from the source language to the target language.
 - augmented_tokenized_data
-    - The tokenized data for augmented Bora dataset and for Spanish dataset
+    - The tokenized data for the augmented Bora dataset and for the Spanish dataset
 - data_augmentation
     - The codes for TF-IDF augmentation and word embeddings augmentation
 - origin_data
     - The origin data for Bora and Spanish
 - shell
-    - Some usedful shell scripts
+    - Some useful shell scripts

 ## How to run
 ### Dependencies
-- A Nvidia GPU is required for some parts of this paper
+- A Nvidia GPU is required for some parts of the project
 - [python3/3.6.5](https://www.python.org/downloads/release/python-365/)
 - [NumPy](https://numpy.org/)
 - [PyTorch](https://pytorch.org/)(currently tested on version 1.0)